 What is Cassava?

 Cassava is a tuber that is grown in Africa, South America and Asia.
-It is often referred to as manioc or yuca (not to be confused with the ornamental plant, yucca) and is sometimes called cassava root (the edible tuber grows underground).
-Tapioca flour (tapioca starch) is made from cassava and is a common ingredient in gluten-free baking.
+It is often referred to as manioc or yuca (not to be confused with the ornamental plant, yucca).
+Sometimes, it is called cassava root (the edible tuber grows underground).
+Tapioca flour (tapioca starch) is made from cassava.
+That’s a common ingredient in gluten-free baking.

 There are two primary types of cassava: sweet and bitter.
 The cassava that we see in the USA for consumption is the sweet variety.
 Bitter cassava requires extensive processing and is generally reserved for commercial processing.